jenniesun/biostats-blog/index.md

 * `malaria_deaths.csv` - Malaria deaths by country for all ages across the world and time.
 * `malaria_deaths_age.csv` - Malaria deaths by age across the world and time.

+This week's task is to generate visualizations with the malaria data, specifically, wth the 3 available datasets listed above.
+As someone who enjoys exploring data with visualizaion, this is an exciting task as data visualization is the laguage of data scientists.

+To start, I imported the necessary libraries needed to do data cleaning, preprocessing, as well as plotting.
+I decided to use Plotly as my main visualization library for this task because it is very powerful at explaining and exploring data, and more importantly, it provides interactive data visualization.
+With the feature of interactivity, Plotly allows user to play with graphs on display, which allows for a better storytelling experience.
+This is extreamly helpful because data visualization plays a huge part in communicating data, and being able to use the interactive tools Plotly provides, users can understand complicated data more easily and more intuitively.

 ```
 # import libraries
 import pandas as pd